Welcome to ILE

-SOMETIMES THE LINGUISTIC EVIDENCE IN A CASE IS OBVIOUS, SOMETIMES NOT
+SOMETIMES THE LINGUISTIC EVIDENCE IN A CASE IS OBVIOUS, SOMETIMES INVESTIGATORS MUST SEARCH FOR IT

 It is clear, from these kinds of documents, that linguistic evidence can play a crucial role in investigating a crime, and the crime with which such a document is associated is also obvious, (although sometimes this kind of document is a red herring to cover up a different kind of crime).
 For instance, in actual cases, a suicide note has been written to disturb or cover up a murder; a threat letter has been sent in order to mislead investigators away from conspirators.
 Whether in civil or criminal scenarios, the words themselves are critical pieces of evidence in proving some aspect of the crime or civil trespass.